Ridiculous: Judge Orders Construction Trump's White House Ballroom to Be Halted

 Cornyn argued that Paxton’s legal and ethical baggage would force the GOP to funnel as much as $200 million into preserving Texas’ Senate seat.

-Yet, a recent survey from the University of Houston’s Hobby School of Public Affairs shows that Republican voters are buying what Cornyn is selling.
+Yet, a recent survey from the University of Houston’s Hobby School of Public Affairs shows that Republican voters aren't buying what Cornyn is selling.
 Researchers found that Paxton is leading the primary field with 38 percent to Cornyn’s 31 percent.
 Hunt comes in third with 217 percent.
 However, 12 percent of respondents remained undecided.

 Advertisement